Peperomia dolabriformis [pep-er-ROH-mee-uh, doh-la-brih-FOR-miss], is a shrubby succulent Peperomia plant with purse-shaped foliage and woody stems.

 Keep the soil moist throughout the summer while avoiding overwatering.

-TIP: Water thoroughly one week and allow it to dry the following week.
+TIP: Water thoroughly for one week and allow it to dry the following week.

 To promote fuller growth, add liquid plant fertilizer to the water during the summer.

 Don’t fertilize during the rest of the year.